cschuman/inkwell/README.md

 ---

 **Note:** This is the honest version.
-For the original fantasy version, see README.md
+For the original aspirational version, see README_ORIGINAL_FANTASY.md